FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 How has Greece responded to the pandemic?

 Greece responded to the pandemic early and in an efficient and competent way.
 Daily updates are given by the health authorities and regulations are announced and clarified weekly.
 The early and lengthy lockdown in Spring 2020 and repeated shorter-term lockdowns to-date, have helped Greece to deal with the pandemic with a relatively low number of victims and the death toll percentage in Greece has been among the lowest in Europe.
 The vaccination program started in December 2020 with Healthcare personnel.
 The vaccinations for the general population started on January 16, 2021 giving priority to the elderly and those with health problems.
-Right now vaccination is available to anyone over 12 and booster shots are available to those over 65, those who are auto-immune compromised, and all healthcare staff.
+Right now vaccination is available to anyone over 5 years old and booster shots are available to those whose vaccination was completed more than 4 months ago.
+Booster shots are mandatory for those over 60.

 Will I have to wear a face mask when out in public?

-At this time the use of masks is not required outdoors, unless there is crowding (street markets, busy tourist places, queues at bus stops, etc).
+With the appearance of the Omicron variant, the use of masks was made mandatory outdoors as well.
 Masks are mandatory indoors in all public spaces, including offices and schools, as well as in public transportation.
 The penalty for not wearing a mask is 300 Euros.
 Fines are issued by the police.

 Will sites such as museums, historic sites, churches, and more be open?